rohanchanani/raspberry-pi-gpu/lab/README.md

 <b>[vc4asm Assembler for the QPU](https://maazl.de/project/vc4asm/doc/index.html) </b>

 This is what we'll use to actually write QPU kernels that we can launch ourselves.
-The assemb
+Follow the build instructions carefully to install it, and make sure all your qasm files have the required include.

 [Build Instructions](https://maazl.de/project/vc4asm/doc/index.html#build): Make sure you have `.include "../share/vc4inc/vc4.qinc"` at the top of your qasm files.
 [Assembler](https://maazl.de/project/vc4asm/doc/index.html#vc4asm): To assemble a kernel titled `kernel.qasm`, run `vc4asm -c kernel.c -h kernel.h kernel.qasm`, add `#include "kernel.h"` to the file where you launch the kernel,  and add `kernel.c` to your `COMMON_SRC` in the Makefile.